Sachin-Suresh/laravel-dev/kstych/docs/index.md

 Now that you have started the Kstych framework, it is recommend that you become familiar with how the Laravel works, as the Kstych framework is built on Laravel.

-Following Laravel documentation would help you kick start building your first Kstych application.
+Following Laravel documentations would help you kick start building your first Kstych application.

 - <a href="https://laravel.com/docs/8.x/lifecycle" target="_blank">Request Lifecycle</a>
 - <a href="https://laravel.com/docs/8.x/configuration" target="_blank">Configuration</a>